Benefits Of Walking During Pregnancy:

-Walking is highly recommended during pregnancy, especially during the second and third trimester when the chances of miscarriage have lowered down dramatically.
-Walking during the first trimester too shows no harm on the mom or the fetal development.
+Walking is highly recommended during pregnancy, especially during the second and third trimesters when the chances of miscarriage have lowered dramatically.
+Walking during the first trimester too shows no harm to the mom or the fetal development.
 But if you have gone through the miscarriage earlier, you can avoid walking during the first trimester and take it up slowly from the second trimester onwards.

-Most of the gynecologists suggest starting a mild walk from the first trimester itself.
-It is good to start with 15-20 minutes a day and that can be increased to an hour of mild walk.
+Most gynecologists suggest starting a mild walk from the first trimester itself.
+It is good to start with 15-20 minutes a day and that can be increased to an hour of mild walking.
 You can check with your gynecologist or midwife if you are doubtful about walking while being pregnant.

 So let’s discuss a few aspects of walking while being an expectant mother.

 1. Helps You Maintain Fitness

 Walking regularly helps you be fit during pregnancy.
 It avoids excessive weight gain and lets you have a lean body even after the delivery.
 It also helps you to stay away from Gestational Diabetes by maintaining blood sugar levels.

 Walking regularly and at an ideal pace helps you keep the fetus healthy and manages the appropriate growth of the baby.
 It keeps the baby away from health ailments.

 You May Also Like To Read – Amazing Benefits Of Saffron During Pregnancy